Fall & Winter

 1. I hate to reply with this, but it seems stuffy and somewhat crabby not to allow fun fashion into your life when you are “older.”
 I love seeing older men and women wear out-of-the-norm fun clothes and accessories!
 It makes me smile to know they are having fun and enjoying it!

-12. I own a similar pair of black fringe leggings, except the fringes are a bit longer.
+14. I own black fringe leggings.
 I am 20 years old, and my style is very bold; I like wearing daring pieces.
 I have worn them every day and night out.
 For the day, I have worn them with combat boots and a long oversized cardigan to play them down.
 At night, I’ve worn them with black suede wedge booties, and a hi-low top with gold or silver studded accessories keeping to a more edgy or rocker theme.
 My mom is over 40, and I’d laugh if I tried to see her pull any leggings off.

-13. Nope.
-Not unless my name was Sheryl Crow and I was about to go on stage to perform, “If it makes you happy”…
+15. Nope.
+No fringe leggings unless my name was Sheryl Crow and I was about to go on stage to perform, “If it makes you happy”…

-14. It would help if you had fun wearing the fringe leggings while doing housework, but don’t go outside the house.
+16. Some women wear fringe leggings!
+Fine, while doing housework, but don’t go outside the house.

-I think the fringed scarf is a great idea.
+I think a fringed scarf is a great idea.

 17. I have a pashmina with a fringe on the ends, which I love.
 And I like a bit of edge on a soft, slouchy handbag.
 But I would not be caught dead in those leggings.
 They look like heck on the girl in the photo, so they will not look any better on my curvier, shorter, older body, guaranteed.